Step 1 – Choose your new home

-Depending on the build stage of your new home, we will give you a completion date.
+Depending on the build stage of your new home, the builder will give you a completion date.
 This is when your home will be ready to move in to, and this will serve as the agreed sale date.

 NB: While your home is being built, the exchange of contracts can still take place and must happen within 3 months of the Help to Buy application being submitted.
-Completion must fall within 6 months of the exchange.
+The completion of the property must fall within 6 months of the exchange.

 Step 4 – Complete the sale